Outlet Stores Are In: How They Went from Overstock Bins to Au Courant

 The dress was marked down to $44.97 from $110, which "I would never pay," she said.

 "Outlets always saw an upswing during tough times.
 But something fundamentally changed with this downturn," Carrie Geldner, senior vice president and chief marketing officer of Tanger Outlets, tells DailyFinance.
 "The whole value equation is really embedded in the way consumers shop today and will be in our future."

 Even well-heeled consumers.

 Tanger's average shopper, for one, has a household income of $69,000, way above that of the average American family, which takes in about $48,500 a year.

 It has become chic to shop at the outlets, and to say, 'I got this [designer] shirt for $49 instead of $100.'"

-Retailers like Nordstrom Rack, Saks Fifth Avenue's outlet Off 5th (SKS) and the Gap (GPS) are now opening more outlets than main-brand stores, just as chains like H&M and Under Armour spread their outlet-store wings.
+In turn, retailers ranging from Nordstrom Rack to the Gap (GPS) are now opening more outlets than main-brand stores, just as chains like H&M and Under Armour spread their outlet-store wings.

 At the same time, outlet malls, once to be found primarily in far-flung places, are ramping up their presence where more of us live -- closer to traditional shopping malls.

 Tanger, for one, is penetrating big cities and larger markets; CEO Steve Tanger believes the company is in a better position than ever to compete with traditional malls.
 It will open outlet malls near Phoenix, Houston and Washington, D.C., late this year or early 2013.